|Bono received a medal in Paris. Source: independent.co.uk|

 It’s bad enough he has to invest U2’s money overseas, far from the greedy eyes of Irish Revenue commissioners, but on top of that the “cranky left” in Ireland have been looking at him funny.
 Why can’t they just be happy for his success, he wonders?

 Look at all the good he did in faraway places.
-Why are you tying him to “a small rock in the North Atlantic” when in fact he’s been a world citizen, with all the tax breaks that implies
+Why are you tying him to “a small rock in the North Atlantic” when in fact he’s been a world citizen, with all the tax breaks that implies, for decades?

 When some people look at Bono they see a savior of rock and roll.
 I see Mitt Romney without the mom jeans.
 I can’t help it, and he hasn’t done anything to change my mind in decades.